-Certain topics (e.g., preventive medicine, radiology, end of life care) are taught throughout the first three years of the curriculum in multiple courses and clerkships.
+Certain topics (e.g., point-of-care ultrasound, radiology, end-of-life care) are taught throughout the first three years of the curriculum in multiple courses and clerkships.
 Each topic is designated a Vertically Integrated Course (VIC) and is reported on the Stritch transcript under one required course heading: Topics in Clinical Medicine (TCM).